-When it comes to online modes, digital gold allows you to either own physical gold in the end or get the monetary value in the end.
+When it comes to online modes, digital gold allows you to either own physical gold in the end (depending on the platform you pick) or get the monetary value in the end.
 In case you have decided you do not want to own the gold, you can just choose to get your redemption value when the redemption/maturity is nearby.

 Gold bonds, ETFs and Gold funds only give you the exposure to the commodity’s market performance.
 If you are picking these options, you need to be doubly sure that you do not want physical delivery of gold on maturity/redemption.

 Cost-wise all forms of gold vary.
 Sovereign Gold Bonds floated by our government does not carry any charges.
 The charges for gold ETFs and gold fund of funds charges have been set by Securities and Exchange Board of India (Sebi).

 Expense ratio for these funds mostly do not cross 1%.

 Costs for transacting digital gold depends on the platform you pick.